-These undergraduate students will be allowed to register for a maximum of 12 credits in academic classes or 15 credits in laboratory classes.
+These undergraduate students will be allowed to register for a maximum of 15 credits.
 In addition, these students may be required to attend academic success coaching and tutoring in identified content areas.
 Failure to complete these requirements may result in immediate dismissal.